-If a larger snowfall is expected, 5 inches or more, we encourage our citizens to take actions prior to the snowfall.
+If a larger snowfall is expected, five inches or more, we encourage our citizens to take actions prior to the snowfall.
 If possible, we ask citizens to park their vehicles off the street so our employees can safely and efficiently clean the streets.
-Our plows are wide and it takes considerable room to maneuver them, especially on some of our very tight streets.
-With vehicles on the street, it takes them longer to clean the streets as they must dodge the parked vehicles.
+Our plows are wide, and it takes considerable room to maneuver them, especially on some of our very tight streets.
+With vehicles on the street, it takes them longer to clean the streets as they must maneuver around the parked vehicles.

-When we do plow, driveways will have snow plowed in front of them.
+When we plow, driveways will have snow plowed in front of them.
 This is unavoidable as we cannot get the streets clear without this issue.
 While this is not our goal, it is the result.
-We cannot possibly clear all the entrances to every driveway after we plow as this would consume all our time.
+We cannot clear all the entrances to every driveway after we plow as this would consume all our time.
 We do apologize for this issue, but it is unavoidable.

-When we are called to work, we have communication flow that is always followed.
-Appendix 1 details how communication within our city is followed during a snow event.
-The ultimate goal of all persons in our city is the safety of our public.
-Our employees take our responsibilities very seriously and with their knowledge and skill, they complete these tasks.
+When our team is working, we have a communication flow to keep our leaders and citizens informed.
+Appendix 1 details how communication within our city is followed during a snow/ice event.
+The goal of our team is the safety of our public.
+Our team knows our responsibilities and with their knowledge and skill, they can complete these tasks.